Xin-Dragons/solana-toolkit/README.md

 $ npm run airdrop ./snapshot.json 1
 ```

-The snapshot here can either be a single json snapshot file as generated earlier, or it can also be a directory of snapshots in the same format, where they will be aggregated and send to each wallet as a single transaction.
+The snapshot here can either be a single json snapshot file as generated earlier, or it can also be a directory of snapshots in the same format, where they will be aggregated and sent to each wallet as a single transaction.

 Due to Solana network latency, often transactions are unsuccessful, or fail to confirm.
 If this is the case a new file `airdrop-fails.json` will be generated in the project root.